mayaanne/foundations/week-4/core-neuro-growth-mindset.md

 _Shared from [Onedublin](https://onedublin.org/2012/06/19/stanford-universitys-carol-dweck-on-the-growth-mindset-and-education/)_

 ## Core tasks
-1. __Research Neuroplaticity__ - Keep your answers on a document which you will later into a blog post.
+Keep your answers on a document which you will later into a blog post.

+1. __Research Neuroplaticity__
     - Discuss how understanding the princiapls of neuroplaticity benefits people
     - Discuss how might engage with the principals of neuroplaticity for your own benefit
     - What are some of the ways to increase your Neuroplaticity
     - Link to a resource that you found particularly useful or engaging.

-2. __Research Growth Mindset__ - Keep your answers on a document which you will later into a blog post.
+2. __Research Growth Mindset__
     - Discuss what it is and why it is relevant
     - In this exploration, did anything surprise you?
 Change for you?
     - How will you integrate growth mindset into your learning journey?
     - Link to a resource that you found particularly useful or engaging.

+3. __Blend with your learning plan and strategies__
+    - Reflect and discuss how these understandings may shape or influece your learning plan and strategy.